 Uncategorized

-Richard Baraniuk, the founder and director of OpenStax College and Rice's Victor E. Cameron Professor of Electrical and Computer Engineering, has been named recipient of the 2015 IEEE James H. Mulligan Jr. Education Medal.
+Richard Baraniuk, the founder and director of OpenStax and Rice University's Victor E. Cameron Professor of Electrical and Computer Engineering, has been named recipient of the 2015 IEEE James H. Mulligan Jr. Education Medal.

 The medal, presented annually since 1956 by the former Institute of Electrical and Electronics Engineers, is given for outstanding contributions to education in the fields of interest to the organization.
 Baraniuk was specifically cited for his "fundamental contributions to open educational resources for electrical engineering and beyond."
 The medal will be presented at the IEEE Honors Ceremony June 20 in New York City.
 Mulligan is a former president of IEEE.